srivastava-abhijeet/tictactoe/README.md

 # tictactoe
 This is simple tic tac toe game.
+Min-Max algorithm is used to compute the computer turn.

 ## Requirements